DawoodAli23/DawoodAli23/README.md

--  Hi, I’m @DawoodAli23
+-  Hi, I’m @DawoodAli23.
--  I’m always learning
+-  I’m always learning, currently learing ruby and RoR.
--  I’m currently working as Full Stack Developer working with node js and react js
+-  I’m currently working as Full Stack Developer working with node js and react js.
--  How to reach me : you can email me at dawood.ali.9999@gmail.com
+-  How to reach me : you can email me at dawood.ali.9999@gmail.com.